MyScript/myscript-common-element/README.md

 # myscript-common-element

-myscript-common-element is the common layer of [myscript-math-web](https://github.com/MyScript/myscript-math-web) and [myscript-text-web](https://github.com/MyScript/myscript-text-web).
+`myscript-common-element` is the common layer of [myscript-math-web](https://github.com/MyScript/myscript-math-web) and [myscript-text-web](https://github.com/MyScript/myscript-text-web).
+It helps you to integrate handwriting panel and recognition in your webapp.

 ![myscript-common-element preview](./preview.gif)